florza/contests-engine/README.md

 $ bundle install
 ```

 The application uses the files `master.key` and `credentials.yml.enc` to store the JWT encryption key.
-The github repository contains no master file and only an encrypted credentials file which is of no use to you, so you have to initialize these files by yourself:
+The github repository contains no master key and only an encrypted credentials file which is of no use to you without the key, so you have to initialize these files by yourself:

 ```console
 $ rm config/credentials.yml.enc
 $ EDITOR=vim rails credentials:edit
 ```

-In the editor (it can be another than vim), insert the follwing two lines and save the file:
+In the editor (it can be anyone, not only vim), insert the follwing two lines and save the file:

     jwt:
       encryption_key: yourOwnSecretText